 The Post-9/11 GI Bill represents an idealized college financing plan, covering full tuition and fees at public colleges (or up to \$29,000 at private institutions), plus housing and book allowances.
 This comprehensive support makes it an important model and cautionary tale for Title IV federal student aid programs.
-While free or affordable higher education has historical roots in America dating back to land-grant colleges and tuition-free state universities, the transition in the 1980s to debt-financing has led to a \$1.62 trillion student loan debt crisis.
-The GI Bill's outcomes offer critical insights for broader student aid reform.
+At a time when Congress is reimagining the Higher Education Act, the GI Bill's outcomes offer critical insights for broader student aid reform.